AquaJo/aquaMailer/README.md

 refresh
 ```
 After that, your project should start.\
-Set your client secrets in your .env file.
+Set your client secrets in the .env file.

 ---